 Before you grab a new roller, stick it on, and start painting, you want to wash the roller.
 This is because rollers have little flecks of fuzz on them.
 Washing them removes all the loose fluff so that it doesn’t end up painted onto your walls.
 No one wants that kind of texture on their freshly painted walls.

 Consider Hiring the Pros

 No matter what you do, if you paint your walls yourself, the results will never look like they do in a magazine.
-Hiring the professionals is the way you want to go so that everything looks clean, fresh, and well put together.
-The team at Demiri’s Painting want to make your house look picture perfect.
+Hiring professionals is the way you want to go so that everything looks clean, fresh, and well put together.
+The team at Demiri’s Painting wants to make your house look picture perfect.
 Contact us today!